Skip to main content

 Add new certificate autodiscovery job scheduleAdd new certificate autodiscovery job schedule

-Newly created jobs will not run on the day they are created to prevent the unintended running of many jobs simultaneously.
+Device42 does not automatically run newly created jobs on the first day to prevent unintentionally running a large number of jobs at once.
 To run a job after its initial creation, click Run Now on the job details page or on the Certificate autodiscovery specs list page.

 Navigate to the certificates list pages under Applications > Certificates to inspect the discovered certificates.